If you go to see a performance of Riverdance music, don't expect to see anybody shaking their booty!

 Many of the musical numbers are in Gaelic, which makes it even more intriguing.

 In fact, one song, “Shivna,” comes from an old Gaelic poem about an Irish chieftain that must roam forever in the woods with an old crone, due to the curse of a bishop.
 Many have tried to translate the poem but failed because of its difficulty.

-If you want to get a real feel for “Riverdance” music, put on some Irish sounds and wildly tap your feet in odd movements but keep your upper body perfectly still (make sure nobody that matters is watching you at this moment).
+If you want to get a real feel for “Riverdance” music, put on some Irish sounds and wildly tap your feet but keep your upper body perfectly still (make sure nobody that matters is watching you at this moment).

-We guarantee you’ll last five minutes at the most, or if you’re like me, not longer than 39 seconds!
+We suspect you’ll last five minutes at the most, or if you’re like me, more like 39 seconds!
 Step-dancing is one of the most demanding of Irish expressions.

 Or if you want to leave it to the professionals, you can see it in action here.

 It is probably obvious - at Irish Expressions, we love Irish traditions!

 Expressing ourselves through Irish-themed activities gives us a deeper sense of connection with Ireland, wherever in the world we happen to be!